 Don’t be a DUMMY – using a Zillow value is like a bad car crash waiting to happen!

-Home appraisal costs will also vary from state to state.
-The buyer is generally the one who will be paying for the appraisal.
-The appraisal cost will be figured into the buyer’s closing costs charged by the lender.
+Home appraisal costs also vary from state to state.
+The buyer generally pays for the appraisal, which is figured into the buyer’s closing costs, which the lender charges.

-The appraiser who will be doing the appraisal will be trained, licensed, and insured.
-The mortgage company or lender hires them to ensure they are wise to lend money to the borrower based on the appraised value.
+The appraiser doing the appraisal will be trained, licensed, and insured.
+The mortgage company or lender hires them to ensure they can lend money to the borrower based on the appraised value.

-The appraiser should be offering an independent and impartial analysis of the property.
-There should not be any outside factors that influence an appraiser’s judgment of value.
+The appraiser should offer an independent and impartial analysis of the property.
+No outside factors should influence an appraiser’s judgment of value.
 Years ago, the lender communicated directly with the home appraiser.
 Today that is no longer the case.

 A local real estate agent or mortgage broker should provide a more concise estimate of what you can expect to pay for an appraisal.